-Some common types of life-changing car accident injuries we specialize in.
+Some common types of life-changing car accident injuries Hamilton Lawyers specialize in.

 Traffic accidents are the most leading cause of traumatic injury and death in North America.
 Various medical studies have been carried out over the years which assessed injury patterns presented by the different types of victims involved in car accident injuries and treated in hospital emergency services. – and the following are listed as the most common types of traumatic injuries suffered by victims in car accidents.